Didisimmons/Task/TEST.md

 #### **RESULT PAGE**
    1. Verify that the sensor information for a specific sensor id is displayed on the result page.
 The page should display the weather temperature for the sensor's six time readings of the day.

-      When viewed on all devices, the page renders as expected, displaying the weather temperature for the six time readings of the day present on the API jon data .
+      When viewed on all devices, the page renders as expected, displaying the weather temperature for the six time readings of the day present on the API json data .
 The text responds to screen size and adjusts accordingly.

       The card container has also been used to display the day's six time readings beneath the country/city weather metadata, which is responsive on all screen devices.